-During the "settling in period" when a child starts Nursery a member of staff will talk to the parent about their child, The duration of the "settling in period" will be flexible and will continue until the child feels happy and secure in the Nursery setting.
+During the "settling in period" when a child starts Nursery a member of staff will talk to the parent about their child.
+The duration of the "settling in period" will be flexible and will continue until the child feels happy and secure in the Nursery setting.

-Parents will have access to in formation regarding the curriculum activities and events through discussions with staff, regular newsletters and written information placed on the parent's notice board.
+Parents will have access to information regarding the curriculum activities and events through discussions with staff, regular newsletters and written information placed on the parent's notice board.
+An information board is also available displaying the full menus of the food and drink we offer.

 The parent's notice board will be updated on a regular basis.
-Newsletters will be sent out each month and an activities calendar.
-Parent's contributions are always welcomed and we have a suggestion box by the front door.
+Newsletters will be sent out each term, Parent's contributions are always welcomed and we have a suggestion box by the front door.